jonbrick/chrome-token-transfer-plugin/README.md

-# Cortex Cookie Manager
+# Cookie Manager

 A Chrome extension that transfers authentication tokens (SESSION and XSRF-TOKEN) from the staging API to your local development environment.

 ## What it does

-- Copies SESSION and XSRF-TOKEN cookies from `api.staging.getcortexapp.com`
+- Copies SESSION and XSRF-TOKEN cookies from `api.staging.getapp.com`
-- Creates these cookies in your local environment at `app.local.getcortexapp.com:3000`
+- Creates these cookies in your local environment at `app.local.getapp.com:3000`
 - Maintains proper cookie settings (httpOnly, sameSite, etc.) for local development

 ## Installation